A Gourmand’s Route Of Nanaimo

 Breakfast: If I’m to fuel an entire day of adventures, I tuck into breakfast at Mon Petit Choux.
 Occasionally I’ll branch out, but I’m a stickler for tried and true.
 My go-to default is the Canadian Bacon & Eggs, with a housemade baguette and preserves.

-Morning: Sundown Diving takes eager travelers out to Snake Island to meet the curious residents, harbor seals.
-I zip into a wet suit, don a mask, and strap on some flippers.
+Morning: Sundown Diving takes eager travellers out to Snake Island to dip into the cold waters and explore what lies beneath.
+I zip into a wetsuit, don a mask, and strap on some flippers.
 With a plunge into the ocean waters and a short swim, I’m welcomed by the many creatures who call the Salish Sea home.
 With an immense respect for the wild nature of these residents, I keep my distance and observe their grace below the surface.

 Dinner: It’s in the Old City Quarter that I stay for a lighter dinner.
 Bistro Taiyo has some of the best sushi I’ve had on the island, and on colder days their sesame soup really hits the spot!